tartley/python-template/README.md

 in-process?

---version should also output the Python version, whether it's running frozen or not, whether doctrings are optimised away, whether __debug__ is on.
+--version should also output the Python version, whether it's running frozen or not, whether optimisation is on, whether __debug__ is on.

 Use it to create a standalone 'flash' program that doodles on the terminal until a key is pressed.